 We accept most types of health insurance at Oculoplastic & Orbital Consultants, and we will bill your visit directly to your insurance provider.
-If you have insurance that is not listed below, you are welcome to contact our office directly to confirm whether we are participating with your particular plan or whether you may have out-of-network benefits available to you.
+If you have insurance that is not listed below, you are welcome to contact our office directly to confirm whether we are participating with your particular plan.

 Insurance companies, including Medicare, cover procedures in which there is a functional deficit that can be fixed with a certain procedure.
 Insurance companies typically follow criteria established by the Center for Medicaid and Medicare Services (CMS).
 These criteria cannot be challenged by you, your referring doctor, or our practice.
 An insurance company can drop our practice if we do not follow their criteria.
 Likewise, an insurance company can drop your policy if you misrepresent your symptoms in order for insurance to cover a procedure.

-Occasionally, commercial insurance companies such as Cigna, Blue Cross, etc. have exclusions for eyelid surgery.
-We work with numerous insurance companies; however, it is impossible for our practice to know the details of every policy, which is why we impress upon our patients the importance of being knowledgeable about the specifics of your insurance plan.
+Occasionally, commercial insurance companies have exclusions for eyelid surgery.
+It is impossible for our practice to know the details of every policy, which is why we impress upon our patients the importance of being knowledgeable about the specifics of your insurance plan.

 Is My Visit Covered?